 (Information on this page is adapted from the Georgia Stormwater Manual and Center for Watershed Protection)

 Media filters treat stormwater through a variety of different filtering materials whose purpose is to remove pollution from runoff.
-Variants includes surface sand filters, underground sand filters and perimeter sand filters.
+Variants include surface sand filters, underground sand filters and perimeter sand filters.

 For a surface sand filter, a flow splitter is used to divert runoff into an off-line sedimentation chamber.
 The chamber may be either wet or dry, and is generally used for pre-treatment.
 Runoff is then distributed into the second chamber, which consists of a sand filter bed (~18 inches) and temporary runoff storage above the bed.
 Pollutants are trapped or strained out at the surface of the filter bed.
 The filter bed surface may have a sand or grass cover.
 A series of perforated pipes located in a gravel bed collect the runoff passing through the filter bed, and return it to the stream or channel at a downstream point.
 If underlying soils are permeable, and groundwater contamination unlikely, the bottom of the filter bed may have no lining, and the filtered runoff may be allowed to infiltrate.
 See Computer-aided design and drafting (CAD/CADD) drawings for design drawing.